 Who Should Choose ClearCorrect?

-If you’re dealing with severe misalignment, or are uncomfortable administering treatment on your own, ClearCorrect might be a better choice.
+If you’re dealing with severe misalignment, or you want to see your dentist face to face throughout treatment, ClearCorrect might be a better choice.

 Frequently Asked Questions

 It depends.
 If you have a severe dental or jaw misalignment or you’d rather have regular office visits, ClearCorrect is probably better.
 But if you’re looking for a less expensive treatment that blends in-person and at-home care, Candid might be an ideal fit.
 Keep in mind that Candid can’t treat every case, so your condition might make the decision for you.
 See our full review guides on Candid and ClearCorrect for more information.

 How do I get started with ClearCorrect or Candid?